jhudsl/OTTR_Template/getting_started.md

  Note that currently images and links are not supported and if your quizzes contain those, you will have to manually add them.

-## Github actions for coursera
+## Github actions for Coursera

-The [render-bookdown.yml](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/blob/main/.github/workflows/render-bookdown.yml) github action does this by using this command within the docker image:
+The [render-bookdown.yml](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/blob/main/.github/workflows/render-bookdown.yml) github action the chapter content for coursera by using this command within the docker image:
 ```
 Rscript scripts/render_coursera.R
 ```